Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 I knew they'd get that in the story.

-Um, Florida's governor cautiously entered the debate yesterday over whether rising global temperatures are to blame for an increase in the number of strong hurricanes, meeting with two researchers who say that global warming is threatening Florida with a long-term future of more bad storms.
+Florida's governor cautiously entered the debate yesterday over whether rising global temperatures are to blame for an increase in the number of strong hurricanes, meeting with two researchers who say that global warming is threatening Florida with a long-term future of more bad storms.

-They published research last year showing an increase in global hurricane intensity with a doubling of the number of category four or five hurricanes since uh 1970.
+They published research last year showing an increase in global hurricane intensity with a doubling of the number of category four or five hurricanes since 1970.

 That increase coincides with a rise of nearly one degree Fahrenheit in ocean surface temperatures.

-Uh Curry said, Yeah, it's very complex.
+Curry said, Yeah, it's very complex.

-I think we can say, but it's not totally conclusive, but with considerable confidence, uh, that there is this connection between global warming and you people I I'm just gonna I'm gonna change my whole tackle.
+I think we can say, it's not totally conclusive, but with considerable confidence, that there is this connection between global warming and you people.

-These people are just absolute nutcases that are running around making these crises, crisis after crisis after crisis after crisis.
+These people are just absolute nutcases that are running around making these crises.

 All calm, by the way, on day one of hurricane season, folks.

-But don't take it for granted, and don't relax.
+But don't take it for granted and don't relax.

 Let me find it here in the stack.

-This is the Boston uh Boston Globe.
+Here's the headline: this is the Boston Globe.

 As floods ebbed, so did murder rate.